elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> They belong to ClipboardEvent class and provide access to the data that is copied/pasted.
+  <div><strong>Interview Response:</strong> Cut, copy, and paste events belong to the ClipboardEvent class in JavaScript, which handles interaction with the clipboard.
     </div>
   </div>
 </details>